tridactyl/tridactyl/readme.md

 You can build unsigned copies with `scripts/sign nosign{stable,beta}`.
 NB: The `stable` versus `beta` part of the argument tells our build process which extension ID to use (and therefore which settings to use).
 If you want a stable build, make sure you are on the latest tag, i.e. `git checkout $(git tag | grep '^[0-9]\+\.[0-9]\+\.[0-9]\+$' | sort -t. -k 1,1n -k 2,2n -k 3,3n | tail -1)`.

+Maintainers create the next release after fetching tags with `scripts/version.js next {0,1,2} [release name]` and committing the changed manifest.
+Beta builds use that version while retaining the release name in their displayed version.
+Once its changelog entry is ready, `scripts/version.js release` dates the entry, commits it, and tags the version already in `src/manifest.json`.

 If you are on a distribution which builds Firefox with `--with-unsigned-addon-scopes=` set to `app` and/or `system` (which is most of them by users: Arch, Debian, Ubuntu), you can install your unsigned copy of Tridactyl with `scripts/install.sh [directory]`.
 If you're on Arch, the correct directory is probably selected by default; on other distributions you might have to go hunting, but it probably looks like `/usr/lib/firefox/browser/extensions`.

 ### Building on Windows